navhealth/infosec/source/sections/04-risk_management_policy.md

   * Although possible controls for each threat and vulnerability pair are arrived at in Step 8 of the Risk Assessment, review the recommended control(s) and alternative solutions for reasonableness and appropriateness.
 The feasibility (e.g., compatibility, user acceptance, etc.) and effectiveness (e.g., degree of protection and level of risk mitigation) of the recommended controls must be analyzed.
 In the end, select a "most appropriate" control option for each threat and vulnerability pair.
   * Output - list of feasible controls

 * Step 3.
-Conduct Cost-Benefit Analysis
-  * Determine the extent to which a control is cost-effective.
-Compare the benefit (e.g., risk reduction) of applying a control with its subsequent cost of application.
-Controls that are not cost-effective are also identified during this step.
-Analyzing each control or set of controls in this manner, and prioritizing across all controls being considered, can greatly aid in the decision-making process.
-  * Output - Documented cost-benefit analysis of either implementing or not implementing each specific control

-* Step 4.
 Select Control(s)
   * Taking into account the information and results from previous steps, CareJourney's mission, and other important criteria, the Risk Management Team determines the best control(s) for reducing risks to the information systems and to the confidentiality, integrity, and availability of ePHI.
 These controls may consist of a mix of administrative, physical, and/or technical safeguards.
   * Output - Selected control(s)

-* Step 5.
+* Step 4.
 Assign Responsibility
   * Identify the workforce members with the skills necessary to implement each of the specific controls outlined in the previous step, and assign their responsibilities.
 Also identify the equipment, training, and other resources needed for the successful implementation of controls.
 Resources may include time, money, equipment, etc.
   * Output - List of resources, responsible persons and their assignments

-* Step 6.
-Develop Safeguard Implementation Plan
+* Step 5.
+Develop Implementation Plan
   * Develop an overall implementation or action plan and individual project plans needed to implement the safeguards and controls identified.
 The Implementation Plan must contain the following information:
     * Each risk or vulnerability/threat pair and risk level;
     * Prioritized actions;